Sally rumbles toward U.S. Gulf Coast, historic flooding possible

 Sally is the 18th named storm in the Atlantic this year and will be the eighth tropical storm or hurricane to hit the United States - something “very rare if not a record” said Dan Kottlowski, senior meteorologist at AccuWeather, noting that accurate data on historic tropical storms can be elusive.

 Reporting by Jennifer Hiller in Houston and Jonathan Bachman in Gulf Shores, Alabama.
-Editing by Marguerita Choy and Steve Orlofsky
+Editing by Marguerita Choy, Jonathan Oatis and Timothy Gardner

 Our Standards: The Thomson Reuters Trust Principles.